 Salem Trust Company periodically holds uninvested cash in its capacity as custodian for the Plan.
 These funds exist temporarily as cash in the process of collection from the sale of securities and providing liquid resources for the payment of benefits and expenses.
 The plan follows the investment guidelines as established within the ordinance.

-The Pension Trust Fund is authorized to invest in the local government surplus funds trust fund, obligations of the U.S. Government or agencies thereof, banking institutions within the state and other such institutions within the guidelines of the state statutes which are insured by the Federal Deposit Insurance Corporation, investment agreements, direct and general long-term obligations of any state with proper credit rating and full faith and bonds issued by the State of Israel, and stocks, bonds, and commingled funds administered by National or State banks or evidences of indebtedness issued or guaranteed by a corporation organized under the laws of the United States, provided that the corporation is listed on a nationally recognized exchange and holds proper credit ratings as set forth by a major credit rating service.
+The Pension Trust Fund is authorized to invest in the local government surplus funds trust fund, obligations of the U.S. Government or agencies thereof, banking institutions within the state and other such institutions within the guidelines of the state statutes which are insured by the Federal Deposit Insurance Corporation, investment agreements, direct and general long-term obligations of any state with proper credit rating and full faith and credit pledge, municipal obligations with proper credit rating, annuity and life insurance contracts, bonds issued by the State of Israel, foreign stocks or bonds, and stocks, bonds, and commingled funds administered by National or State banks or evidences of indebtedness issued or guaranteed by a corporation organized under the laws of the United States, provided that the corporation is listed on a nationally recognized exchange and holds proper credit ratings as set forth by a major credit rating service.
 These equity investments are not to exceed 60% of the assets of the fund on a cost basis or 70% on market value.
+Foreign investments are not to exceed 25% of the market value of the assets.
 Temporary investment funds held by the custodian in a money market fund are classified as cash equivalents within the investment account.

-Investments not evidenced by securities that exist in physical or book-entry form include investments in mutual funds, domestic investment funds and commingled pooled trust fund.
-The Plan's independently managed investments are segregated into a separate account.
-The investment manager is monitored by the Board of Trustees and an investment performance monitor.
+Investments not evidenced by securities that exist in physical or book-entry form include investments in mutual funds, domestic investments funds and commingled pooled trust fund.

+The Plan uses mutual funds as the primary investment vehicle.
+These investments are recommended and monitored by the investment monitor.